niccoloanceschi/TobitSUN/ApplicationTutorial.md

 Fast deterministic approximations
 =================================

-We now turn the attention to the deterministic approximation procedures described in Section 4.3 of the paper, including in particular mean-field VB, partially-factorized variational inference and expectation propagation.
+We now turn our attention to the deterministic approximation procedures described in Section 4.3 of the paper, including in particular mean-field VB, partially-factorized variational inference and expectation propagation.

 Mean-field variational Bayes (MF-VB)
 ------------------------------------